wp-plugins/jabber-feed/readme.txt

 == Todo ==

+* Still need to test extensively (and if necessary improve) the right system in Wordpress:
+	- will the non-approved comments be published on the comment nodes?
+	- will the private posts be published?

 * In the "configuration" window, I should make a detection of the prerequisites, gray everything if a mandatory one is not fulfilled and give an explanation text.